suhasHere/moq-secure-objects/draft-jennings-moq-secure-objects.md

 Two important properties of objects are:

-1. ObjectNames {{obj-name}} are globally unique in a given relay network.
+1. The combination of Track Namespace, Track Name, Group ID and Object ID are globally unique in a given relay network.

 2. The data inside an MOQT Object (and its size) can never change after the Object is first published.
 There can never be two Objects with the same